-These paprika chips are made with store-bought chips and ingredients you probably have at home.
-Add a little zip to that same-old chip, and feel like you took a little trip to Spain!
+These paprika chips are made with store-bought chips and just a few ingredients.
+These chips will spice up your next cocktail party and make you feel like you took a little trip to Spain!

 Add paprika to a small mixing bowl.

 Add red wine vinegar and whisk gently to combine.